akhmadtaufik/project-relational-database/README.md

 **Step 4:** Create a connection to your PostgreSQL Server using your preferred database management tool.
 You can connect locally or remotely, depending on your PostgreSQL Server setup.

-**Step 5:** Run the SQL scripts provided in the database folder.
+**Step 5:** Run the SQL scripts provided in the database or back-up folder.
 Ensure that you execute them with appropriate privileges, especially when creating the database schema and tables.

 **Step 6:** You are now ready to work with the database.
 You can start by executing SELECT queries to retrieve data according to your needs.

-Enjoy exploring and utilizing the Online Used Car Sales Database with PostgreSQL 15 for your project!
+&copy; 2023 Akhmad Taufik Ismail